PowerShellOrg/Plaster/docs/en-US/about_Plaster_CreatingAManifest.help.md

 ```

 # EXAMPLES
-You can create a base plaster manifest by running the New-PlasterManifest command.
+You can create a base Plaster manifest by running the New-PlasterManifest command.

-See the included NewModule `plasterManifest.xml` for more in-depth examples.
+See the included `NewModule` or `NewDscResourceScript` `plasterManifest.xml` for more examples.

 # NOTE
 You can find additional information about Plaster at the [GitHub page](https://github.com/PowerShell/Plaster)